Zolpidem

-Zolpidem, sold under the brand name Ambien, among others, is a medication primarily used for the short-term treatment of sleeping problems.
-Guidelines recommend that it be used only after cognitive behavioral therapy for insomnia and behavioral changes, such as sleep hygiene, have been tried.
+Zolpidem, sold under the brand name Ambien among others, is a medication primarily used for the short-term treatment of sleeping problems.
+Guidelines recommend that it be used only after cognitive behavioral therapy for insomnia and after behavioral changes, such as sleep hygiene, have been tried.
 It decreases the time to sleep onset by about fifteen minutes and at larger doses helps people stay asleep longer.
-It is taken by mouth and is available in conventional tablets, sublingual tablets, or oral spray.
+It is taken by mouth and is available as conventional tablets, extended-release tablets, or sublingual tablets.

 Common side effects include daytime sleepiness, headache, nausea, and diarrhea.
 More severe side effects include memory problems and hallucinations.
-The previously recommended dose was decreased in 2013, by the US Food and Drug Administration (FDA), to the immediate-release 10mg for men, and 5mg for women, in an attempt to reduce next-day somnolence.
-Newer extended-release formulations include the 6.25mg for women, and 12.5mg or 6.25mg for men, which also cause next-day somnolence when used in higher doses.
-Additionally, driving the next morning is not recommended with either higher doses or the long-acting formulation.
-While flumazenil, a GABAA–receptor antagonist, can reverse zolpidem's effects, usually supportive care is all that is recommended in overdose.
+While flumazenil, a GABAA receptor antagonist, can reverse zolpidem's effects, usually supportive care is all that is recommended in overdose.

-Zolpidem is a nonbenzodiazepine or Z-drug which acts as a sedative and hypnotic.
-Zolpidem is a GABAA receptor agonist of the imidazopyridine class.
-It works by increasing GABA effects in the central nervous system by binding to GABAA receptors at the same location as benzodiazepines.
+Zolpidem is a nonbenzodiazepine, or Z-drug, which acts as a sedative and hypnotic as a positive allosteric modulator at the GABAA receptor.
+It is an imidazopyridine and increases GABA effects in the central nervous system by binding to GABAA receptors at the same location as benzodiazepines.
 It generally has a half-life of two to three hours.
 This, however, is increased in those with liver problems.